© Crown copyright 2020

-EQA providers have agreed flexibilities which apply to over 60 standards from Actuarial Technician to Senior Equine Groom to Adult Care Worker.
-These flexibilities have the potential to allow thousands of apprentices to undertake EPA, despite the current operating constraints.
+EQA providers have agreed flexibilities which apply to more than 100 standards from Actuarial Technician to Senior Equine Groom to Adult Care Worker.
+These flexibilities have the potential to allow thousands of apprentices to undertake EPA, despite the current operating constraints

 With the prior authority of their EQA provider, assessments may be conducted in an appropriate simulated environment, such as a training facility.

-It is the responsibility of the end-point assessment organisation to agree the schedule of EPA.
-You should refer to the assessment plan for the apprenticeship standard to check if there is a time limit for the assessment taking place following gateway.
+It is the responsibility of the end point assessment organisation to agree the schedule of EPA.
+The training provider should refer to the assessment plan for the apprenticeship standard to check if there is a time limit for the assessment taking place following gateway.

 An apprentice is classed as an apprentice until they have taken their EPA.
-Apprentices must be paid at least the apprentice minimum wage, but an employer can choose to pay an apprentice more than this, all employers must comply with National Minimum Wage legislation.
+Apprentices must be paid at least the apprentice minimum wage, but an employer can choose to pay an apprentice more than this, all employers must comply with NMW legislation.

 Functional skills requirements

-50. What evidence do I need to provide to show the apprentice did not take the level 2 English and/or maths functional skills test before entering them for EPA?
+50) What evidence do training providers need to provide to show the apprentice did not take the level 2 English and/or maths functional skills test before entering them for EPA?

 Training providers should add a dated note to the evidence pack for the apprentice explaining that the test was not taken due to revised guidance during coronavirus (COVID-19).